RobertFarzan/Vietnam-War-Bombings-Analysis/README.md

 ```
 If there's some problem during the installation, try installing them one by one and check out which one causes the failure.<br/>

-> :warning: **Installing lower versions of these dependencies might cause the program to stop working properly**
+> :warning: **These are the minimum versions we used during the development.
+Installing older versions of these dependencies might cause the program to stop working properly, but installing newest versions should not be a problem**

 ## <br/>2. :rocket: How to run and use the program